Cloufield/GWASTutorial/13_heritability/README.md

 ## SNP Heritability

-**SNP heritability** : the proportion of phenotypic variance explained by tested SNPs in GWAS
+**SNP heritability $h^2_{SNP}$** : the proportion of phenotypic variance explained by tested SNPs in a GWAS.

+Common methods to estimate SNP heritability includes:

+- GCTA-GREML  (based on Genome-based  Restricted  Maximum  Likelihood)
+- LDSC (based on LD score regression)

 ## Liability and Threshold model